swag-lang/swag/README.md

     <img width="50%" height="50%" src="https://github.com/swag-lang/swag/blob/master/vscode/images/syntax.png">
 </p>

-One example totally written in Swag with the help of the Swag standard libraries (core, pixel, gui...), that could be executed as a native executable (fast) or as a script (less fast).
+This is one example fully written in Swag with the help of the Swag standard libraries (core, pixel, gui...), which could be compiled as a native executable (fast) or just interpreted as a script (less... fast).

 <p align="center">
     <img width="50%" height="50%" src="https://github.com/swag-lang/swag/blob/master/docs/captme.png">